 I mean, if you read "The Hobbit," I'm not sure you can complain later that you thought it was going to be a true story.

 What is really through the looking glass here is that the woman's lawyer does have a point.
 The allegations in this case were not too different from those in some other cases that have survived a motion to dismiss under California consumer protection laws.
-But it is fair to say that this may be because those laws encourage weak lawsuits, not because Janine Sugawara had a compelling case.
-I can understand that she probably didn't like the implication that she isn't bright enough to know there are no "crunchberries."
+But it is fair to say that this may be because those laws encourage weak lawsuits, not because this plaintiff had a compelling case.
+I understand that she probably didn't like the implication that she isn't bright enough to know there are no "crunchberries."
 But the risk of that implication is probably inherent in putting your name on this kind of a complaint.

 Remember, though, that a low-IQ plaintiff is not necessarily the inference that should be drawn.
 Another possibility is that she is an entirely normal person who knew perfectly well that there are no "crunchberries," and probably knew that "Cap'n Crunch" is not a fruit-laden cereal.
 Certainly, based on the Internet reaction, it does seem like most conscious human beings know both these things.
 But if there is a law out there like California's UCL, which is so broad that it has permitted lawsuits to go forward on even dumber facts than these (and trust me, it has), then it might be a rational and intelligent decision to try to get some money out of it.
 But obviously, the more rational and intelligent a plaintiff is portrayed to be, the less plausible it is that he or she was really deceived by, let's say, an aggressive spoon-wielding cartoon sailor.
 So there is an inherent tension here, of which UCL plaintiffs in borderline cases should be aware.